DroneDB/Server/README.md

 ./ddb-server.sh
 ```

- * Open a browser to `http://localhost:5000` and login with the default credentials: `admin:password`.
+ * Open a browser to http://localhost:5000 and login with the default credentials: `admin:password`.
+ * You can change the default password by visiting http://localhost:5000/account

 ### Windows